Ferenc Nádasdy: Family life

 On 8 May 1575, Ferenc and Elizabeth married at Castle Varannó in what is today Vranov, Slovakia.
-They were 19 and 15, respectively.
+They were 19 and 14, respectively.
 More than 4,500 guests attended the wedding.
 By mutual agreement, Ferenc adopted the maiden name of his wife, and not vice versa.
 At the time, the name Báthory was more honorable than Nádasdy.
 After the wedding, the new lords of Nádasdy, along with Orsolya and other Nádasdy family members went to live in Csejte.

-The Catchtice Castle was built in the thirteenth century on top of a hill.
-At the foot of that hill stood the village of Csejte, which lends its name to the castle.
-Built by the Hont-Pázmány family, the castle was intended to serve primarily as an observation post for surveillance of the road connecting Hungary to Moravia, now in the Czech Republic.
-It was later owned by Matt Csak, of the Stiboríc Stibor dynasty.
-The Nádasdy-Báthory families purchased the castle property as a wedding gift, along with seventeen surrounding villages.
+Čachtice Castle, located in present-day Slovakia, was originally built in the 13th century.
+It was constructed by the gens Hont-Pázmány, a notable clan in Hungary at the time.
+The castle's strategic position on a hilltop served as an excellent observation post for monitoring the road that connected Hungary to Moravia, which is now part of the Czech Republic.

+The castle later came into the possession of Matt Csak, a member of the influential Stibor dynasty.
+This transition reflects the changing power dynamics in the region during the medieval period.

+The Nádasdy and Báthory families, both prominent Hungarian noble families, acquired Čachtice Castle as part of a wedding dowry.
+The castle, along with seventeen surrounding villages, was a significant gift, indicating the wealth and power of these families.